vjlab/resources/tech-github.md

 ```

 This process creates a .git file, which is actually a folder containing everything related to the repo.
-To delete that .git file:
+To delete that .git file, which you don't want to do now:
 ```
 rm -rf git
 ```